-Reach Care is a domiciliary care support agency and a Community Interest Company, set up in 2012 as ‘The Care Project Ltd’.
-We provide outstanding one-to-one support for people with a learning disability within and around Nottinghamshire.
+Reach Care is our domiciliary care support agency and a Community Interest Company.
+This branch of Reach provides outstanding one-to-one support for adults with learning disabilities in and around Nottinghamshire.

 Our staff are recruited because they are committed to deliver personal care support in a way which encourages all service users to reach beyond expectation, to try new experiences in the community, make new friends and amaze themselves and their families, in a safe and caring, well-managed and happy atmosphere.